-127. FUNDAMENTALS OF ENDOCRINOLOGY.
+127. Fundamentals of Endocrinology.
 Fall term.
 Credit three hours.
 Lectures, T Th 10.
-Wing C. Laboratory to be arranged.
-Associate Professor HANSEL.
+Animal Husbandry 38.
+Laboratory to be arranged.
+Associate Professor Hansel.

 A general course in the physiology of the endocrine glands, and the roles played by each hormone in the regulation of normal body processes.
-The laboratory work is designed to illustrate the basic principles of endocrinology and their applications to more efficient production in all classes of livestock.
+The laboratory work consists of a series of projects designed to illustrate the basic principles of endocrinology and their applications to more efficient production in all classes of livestock.